-The TR voltage is now inverted by OA1 such that ATR = -TR.
+The TR voltage is now inverted by OA1 such that ATR= -TR.
 This ATR signal is applied to the regulator in addition to the TR signal, but at twice the current level resulting in a net effect of inverting the applied reference.

-The initial test involves checking for proper current polarity in response to the inverted reference.
+The initial test involves check for proper current polarity in response to the inverted reference.

 For a negative input the TR voltage is negative and the ATR voltage is positive which should result in a positive CFB signal.
-If CFB > +.8V with ATR > +.8V the voltage at pin 27 is pulled low (<1V), the voltage at pin 13 swings high (>+15) and the voltage at IC1(4) swings low, LED1(LC) is illuminated to indicate the detection of a positive CFB signal with ATR positive.
+If CFB >+.8V with ATR >+.8V the voltage at pin 27 is pulled low (<1V), the voltage at pin 13 swings high (>+15) and the voltage at IC1(4) swings low (<1V) to latch in the circuit.
+When IC1(4) swings low, LED1 (LC) is illuminated to indicate the detection of a positive CFB signal with ATR positive.

 The second test is then initiated by checking for a current response to the TR reference only.
-As ICl(4) swings low, transistor T8 is turned on to close the FET switches T6 and T7.
+As IC1(4) swings low, transistor T8 is turned on to close the FET switches T6 and T7.
 This changes OA1 to a non-inverting amplifier such that ATR = TR.
 The auxiliary timed reference is now removed from the regulator by the closing of T7.
 The regulator then only sees the clamped TR voltage which should result in a current reversal.

 For a negative reference as described above, both TR and ATR is negative and a negative CFB voltage should result.
-Thus if CFB < -.7V with ATR < -.7V the voltage at IC1 (8) swings low to latch in the circuit.
-Now as IC1(8) swings low LED2(HC) is illuminated to indicate the detection of a negative CFB signal with ATR negative.
+Thus, if CFB <-.7V with ATR <-.7V the voltage at pin 12 is pulled low, pin 10 swings high and the voltage at IC1(8) swings low to latch in the circuit.
+Now as IC1(8) swings low LED2 (HC) is illuminated to indicate the detection of a negative CFB signal with ATR negative.

-If the input reference is positive the test would be performed in the reverse order by LED2(HC) being illuminated before LED1(LC).
+If the input reference is positive the test would be performed in the reverse order by LED2 (HC) being illuminated before LED1 (LC)

-With both current polarities detected, pin 10 and pin 13 have both changed to a high state (>15V) making IC1(10) swing low.
+With both current polarities detected, pin 10 and pin 13 have both changed to a high state (>+15V) making IC1(10) swing low.
 The output of the second half of OA1 at pin 22 then switches from positive saturation to negative saturation.
 This turns on transistor T17 to energize the external BPR relay.
-At the same time T2 is opened to remove the TR clamp, the T1 switch is closed for a period adjustable by P1 from zero to .5 seconds to clamp the TR voltage at zero until the brake opens.
+At the same time T2 is opened to remove the TR clamp, but now the T1 switch is closed for a period adjustable by P1 from zero to .5 seconds to clamp the TR voltage at zero until the brake opens.

 If the input signal is removed shortly after application, it is possible to detect and latch up in one direction, but not in the other as the reference is removed.
 If the test is not completed, i.e., if the voltage at pin 22 does not swing negative within 1 second following the detection of one current polarity transistor T16 will turn on to reset the circuit.

 When the drive is preconditioned by the PRE voltage changing from -3.5V to zero, transistor T14 turns on to reset the circuit.
 In the Diagnostic mode a positive signal, DP2, is applied at pin 6 to override the preconditioning reset which allows a diagnostic check of the circuit.

-TORQUE PROVING CHECK (TOP)
+TORQUE PROVING CHECK (TQP)